LingXuanTech/HeavenlyMechanicPavilion/docs/ARCHITECTURE.md

 - Buffered events are capped (default 100 per session) to prevent unbounded memory usage.
 Older events are discarded on overflow.
 - `GET /sessions/{id}/events-history` mirrors the SSE payloads and should be used by automation that cannot maintain long-lived streams.
 - The shared TypeScript DTOs provide guards and normalisers to safely consume events in the frontend and custom clients.

+## Architecture Considerations

+This section highlights known limitations and architectural trade-offs in the current implementation.

+### Authentication Middleware

+- **Logic vs. Integration**: The core logic for JWT and API Key handling is fully implemented in `app/security/auth.py`.
+However, the `AuthMiddleware` in `app/middleware/auth.py` currently acts only as a request logger and **does not enforce authentication**.
+To secure the API, this middleware must be updated to call the verification functions from `auth.py` and reject unauthorized requests.

+### In-Memory State Management

+Several critical components store their state in the service's memory, which introduces a single point of failure and data loss risk upon service restart.
+- **Auto-Trading Tasks**: The `AutoTradingOrchestrator` manages continuous trading tasks (e.g., which portfolios are running, their intervals, and active task handles) in instance variables.
+If the application restarts, these tasks are not automatically recovered.
+- **Event History**: As noted in the "Analysis Session" section, the `SessionEventManager` holds detailed event histories in memory.
+While performant, this data is ephemeral.
+- **Market Data Cache**: The `MarketDataService`'s quote cache is instance-local, meaning a cold start will result in increased latency as the cache needs to be repopulated.

+Future work should consider moving this state to a persistent, distributed store like Redis or a dedicated database table to improve fault tolerance and scalability.

 ## Related Resources